dkamyshov/kurvlr-gui/README.md

 ### Introduction

 A friend of mine is a chemical scientist at ISUCT and he is busy with his research about aqueous solutions.
-He is using a program called "kurvlr" but he was irritated with the complexity of noticing minor changes of the result, while tuning the chemical model's properties.
+He is using a program called "kurvlr" but he is irritated with the complexity of noticing minor changes in the results, while fine-tuning the chemical model's properties.
 So he asked me to write a piece of software that could make it easier, and, here the kirvlrGUI2 goes.

 ### Interface